jsgoupil/quickbooks-sync/README.md

 Since this is done with two requests, the first request must persist that the version is wrong based on the ticket.
 With `IsValidTicket`, simply check if the ticket has been saved in your database (as invalid).
 If you find the ticket in your database, you can safely remove it from it as this method will not be called again with the same ticket.

 This step is optional.
-If you don't impplement a VersionValidator, we assume that the version is valid.
+If you don't implement a MessageValidator, we assume that the version is valid.

+The MessageValidator can also be used to get the company file path that QuickBooks sends you.

 ### Implement a WebConnectorHandler ###